 From the clouds that move in the sky.

 According to legend, Pele lives in one of the most active volcanoes in the world.
-She calls the summit of Kilauea, in Halemaʻumaʻu crater home.
+She calls the summit of Kilauea volcano, in Halemaʻumaʻu crater home.
 Although, her reach is throughout Hawaii nei.

 The Hawaiian (Polynesian) goddess of the volcano, she was born in Honua-Mea, part of Tahiti.
 One of a family of six daughters and seven sons born to Haumea (a very ancient Earth goddess) and Kane Milohai (creator of the sky, earth and upper heavens).

 There are a number of variations in the legends that tell of how Pele first came to the Hawaiian Islands.
 One of the most common relates that she was exiled by her father because of her temper.
 The final straw being a fighting with her elder water-goddess sister Na-maka-o-Kaha’i, whose husband Pele had seduced.

 Pele’s oldest brother, the king of the sharks, Kamohoali’i, gave her a great canoe, upon which she and her brothers traveled far from home, over the wide expanse of the seas, sailing on this great canoe eventually to find Hawaii.

 All the while, Pele battles with her sister Namakaokahai who is a Sea Goddess.
 During this perilous journey she carried her favorite little sister, Hi’iaka (or Hi’iaka i ka poli o Pele – Hi’iaka in the bosom of Pele) in egg-form all the way to the Hawaiian islands.
 That makes Hi’iaka the first God of the Pele family to be born in Hawaii.

 When Pele got to Hawaii, she first used her Pa’oa, or o’o stick on Kauai — striking deep into the earth but she was attacked by her older sister and left for dead.
-Pele recovered and fled to Oahu, where she dug several “fire pits,” including the crater we now called Diamond Head, in Honolulu.
+She was able to recover and flee to Oahu, where she dug several “fire pits,” including the crater we now called Diamond Head, in Honolulu.
 After that, she left her mark on the island of Molokai before traveling further southeast to Maui and creating the Haleakala Volcano.